Skip to content

 )

-It's recommended way to add options for a property.
-It allows to track and store these options in lakehouse database.
+Using validate_options instead of a plain Literal type allows AMSDAL to track and store these options in the lakehouse database.

 from typing import Any